-Learn EndNote Online as if you were in class
+Learn EndNote Desktop as if you were in class

 - Find Duplicates

-- Import into EndNote using the corresponding Import Option.
+- Import into EndNote using the corresponding Import Filter.

-- Before starting a search in Google Scholar, go to the Options button "three horizontal bars" in the upper left hand corner.
+- Before starting a search, go to the Options button 'three horizontal bars" in the upper left-hand corner.
+Select Settings.

 - Under Bibliography Manager, click on the drop down menu and select Refman.
 Click Save.

-- Perform a Google Scholar search and select references.
-To import a reference, choose Import into Refman
+- Perform a Google Scholar search and select references to go into an EndNote library.
+Choose Import into Refman.

-- You can import one or multiple references.
-A Google account is required to import multiple references.
+- Choose one reference at a time or multiple references to import.
+A Google account is needed to import multiple references.

 - Once signed in, click on the star icon at the bottom of each reference.
-Click Done after every selection
+Click Done after each selection.

 - After the selection process, go to My Library